wderekjones/deep_protein_binding/README.md

 > In the first experiment, the goal is to learn a set of properties output by the [Dragon](https://chm.kode-solutions.net/products_dragon.php) chemoinformatics software suite.
 The purpose in doing this is to show that a data-driven approach can learn meaningful representations of the molecules from base representations (SMILES) in order
     to eliminate the need for preprocessing requiring substantial domain expertise

+### Experiment 2
+> In the second experiment, the task is to use the molecular graphs of the molecules to predict binding affininity activity classifaction.

+All experiments make use of the [Hogwild!](https://papers.nips.cc/paper/5717-taming-the-wild-a-unified-analysis-of-hogwild-style-algorithms) distributed SGD algorithm.